nf-core/taxprofiler/docs/usage.md

 ```

-> ⚠️ Runs of the sample sample sequenced on Illumina platforms with a combination of single and paired-end data will **not** be run-wise concatenated, unless pair-merging is specified.
-In the example above, `run3` will be profiled independently of `run1` and `run2` if pairs not merged.
+> ⚠️ Runs of the same sample sequenced on Illumina platforms with a combination of single and paired-end data will **not** be run-wise concatenated, unless pair-merging is specified.
+In the example above, `run3` will be profiled independently of `run1` and `run2` if pairs are not merged.

 ### Full samplesheet